JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Getting_Started/Vitis_GUI/Part4.md

 ![img](./images/part4_project_creation_3.png)

 5. Input Sysroot path, RootFS path and Kernel Image.
-After downloading the pre-built platform file and common Linux components, you should be able to identify those paths.
+Those paths are pointing to the folder and files of common linux package that you downloaded in previous steps.
+For the usage of these files, you will find more detailed in the Vitis Doc: https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/vitis_embedded_installation.html?hl=sdk.sh#rvu1542160683426

+ - Sysroot path (xilinx-versal-common-v2020.2/sysroots/aarch64-xilinx-linux)
+ - Root FS (xilinx-versal-common-v2020.2/rootfs.ext4)
+ - Kernel Image (xilinx-zynqmp-common-v2020.2/Image)

 Click **Next**.

 ![img](./images/part4_project_creation_4.png)